+Key performance measures Targets

+FY26 FY27 FY28

+Network transformation

-Key performance measures Targets FY25 FY26 FY27 Network transformation RAB/Maximum System Coincident Demand.
-Note: better performance is that less RAB/MW of system coincident demand In top 25% of EDBs In top 25% of EDBs Number of installed monitors on transformers over 200kVa 200 200 Complete Accuracy of operational/day ahead load forecast used for network peak demand management >=85% >=90% >=92.5% Maximising flexibility 400kW flexibility in Lincoln trial 400kW 500kW Х
+Number of installed monitors on transformers over 200kVa 200 Complete

+Accuracy of operational/day ahead load forecast used for network peak demand management >=85% >=90% >=92.5%

 Network transformation

 Through our Network Transformation Programme, we are addressing the challenge and opportunity decarbonisation presents.
 Our programme's focus is ensuring we transition to a dynamic, energysharing, "smart" network that facilitates customer participation and integration of a range of renewable energy sources, electric vehicles, energy storage, and low carbon technologies (LCT), in a cost-effective way through optimising the network and leveraging spare capacity.